wpernath/ocpdev-book/chapter3/Chapter 3- Packaging with Helm and Kubernetes Operators.md

 $ docker push quay.io/wpernath/person-service -a
 ```

-This will push all (`-a`) locally stored images to the repository, including all tags.
-Now you can use the image in your OpenShift environment (Figure 1).
+This will push all (`-a`) locally stored images to the external repository, including all tags (Figure 1).
+Now you can use the image in your OpenShift environment .

 ![Image 1: The person-service on quay.io after you've pushed it via docker push ][image-1]
 And that's it.
 This workflow works for all Docker-compliant registries.